MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/getPresence.md

 ## Return value

-Returns a String value with the presence status of the agent in the client session.
+Promise with the presence status of the agent in the client session, as String.

 ## Example